oAGoulart/cosig/CONTRIBUTING.md

 If multiple terms are commonly used to refer to the same thing (e.g., [EDX/EDS/EDAX](https://osf.io/shfjy)), try to list as many as possible.
 Acronyms and initialisms should be written out in full the first time they are used.

+Guides should link to other guides where appropriate.
+Contributors should avoid creating multiple guides on closely-related topics and should condense guides wherever possible.